 This means that members of the public can access clean, safe and in the majority of cases, accessible toilets in convenient locations across the town.
 The participating businesses have agreed to let members of the public use their toilet facilities during normal opening hours without the need to make a purchase.
 The Council offices in Frome Town Hall also offers use of facilities to residents and visitors alike – including level access.
+You can also refill your water bottles at a number of locations throughout Frome.
 See below for those who are part of the You’re Welcome scheme or take a look at the map here.

 Other public Toilets

 Off Weymouth Road